nitinbajaj2104/Sales_Data_Analysis/README.md

 # Overview

-This repository contains Sales data and related information used for analysis in MySQL and tableau .It involves solving various problem statements related to the business.
+This repository contains Sales data and related information used for analysis in Ms SQL Server and tableau .It involves solving various problem statements related to the business.

 ## About Dataset